Pilgrimage (2017 film): Plot

-The monks escape and find the relic near where Brother Ciarán threw it.
-Geraldus fanatically insists that they continue their pilgrimage despite their desperate situation.
-As dawn breaks and horns sound in the distance, the group sees a fog-shrouded river.
-Geraldus interprets this as a divine sign, and they race to the river before Raymond and his men can find them.
-They ford the river, losing their pursuers until Geraldus shouts back insults at Raymond in French.
-Raymond replies in English, telling the group that Geraldus is such a fanatic that he sent his own father to be burned at the stake for heresy.
-Diarmuid pulls the relic out of his sack and prays to it.
-The others join him, and before long, they hear distant chiming.

 The chime is the bell of a river ferry.
 Geraldus suggests that the Mute murder the ferrymen to enable their escape, but Brother Cathal barters with pearls he recovered from when they fell loose of the reliquary.
 The boat takes them almost to the coast, but as the tide is out, the estuary is too shallow to pass.
 Behind them, Raymond and his men cross into a clearing on the shore.
 The ferrymen, realizing their own danger, throw their cargo out of the boat, and all push the boat through the shallows.
 Geraldus, speaking French, convinces the Mute to turn around and buy the pilgrims time to escape, as God will forgive the former Crusader's sins, no matter how great.
 Diarmuid is crushed and tries to stop the Mute, but Geraldus holds him back as the boat begins to float.

-The Mute takes on Raymond and his men alone, killing several.
-Raymond's archer fires at the fleeing boat, killing one of the ferrymen.
-Raymond engages the bare-chested and winded Mute and ultimately gains the upper hand.
-Raymond stabs the Mute with his barbed torture prong, asking where he comes from.
-The Mute responds with his only word of the film: "Hell."
-The Mute grabs Raymond and bites him in the throat, severing his artery, leaving him twitching on the ground.
-The Mute stands up, grabs his sword, and advances on the remaining three soldiers.

 On the boat, Cathal reveals that he was struck with the last arrow in and slumps over.
 Hearing the clang of swords ashore, Geraldus tells Diarmuid that the holy relic will inspire a thousand men like the Mute to holy violence.
 In disgust, Diarmuid moves to throw the relic overboard.
 Geraldus struggles with him and goes overboard with the relic, sinking to the ocean floor.

-The surviving ferryman asks Diarmuid, "Where to now?"; the novice has no answer.
+The surviving ferryman asks Diarmuid, "Where to now?", but the novice has no answer.
+As the camera fades away a supernatural light shines down on the boat indicating God's will has been done.